se-sic/VaRA-Tool-Suite/docs/source/research_tool_docs/vara/usages/feature_performance_analysis.rst

 ************************************************************************

 Enable the automatic feature detection (`-fvara-feature`) and select the desired instrumentation code (`-fvara-instr=`).
-The different instrumentation options can be found here :ref:`Instrumentations`.
+The different instrumentation options can be found :ref:`here<Instrumentations>`.

 .. code-block:: console